By Dr. Bruce Little

 As stated earlier, most airlines either have or are in the process of updating their guidelines on animal travel including service dogs and emotional-support animals.
 The increased frequency of animal travel and those who would stretch the existing rules will have to re-consider whether it is worth the effort to take their animals along on a flight.
 Airlines must comply with the Air Carriers Act thus allowing trained service dogs to travel in the cabin with their owners, making standardized rules for emotional-support animals and all other pets that meet the requirements for in-cabin air travel.
 Each airline, both domestic and foreign, have their own rules with which one must comply.
 Also, international travel or travel within the United States with connecting flights on separate airplanes or airlines must be considered before the date of travel.
 Many airlines require a 48-hour window for confirming the itinerary for animal flight, regardless of the type of animal under consideration.
 It is important to make these reservations early and confirm that you and your pet will be allowed space on a specific flight.
 There are dogs and cats that cannot withstand the rigors of air travel due to their personality, temperament, condition of health or physical characteristics.
 For instance, certain brachycephalic or short nosed breeds may have difficulty in breathing at the altitudes commercial airliners travel today.
 For this reason, some airlines will prohibit air travel by certain breeds of dogs and cats.
 According to the American Veterinary Medical Association (AVMA), it is not a good idea to give dogs tranquillizers prior to air travel as it may cause breathing issues in the rarified air.
 Most airlines will require that the pet be vaccinated for rabies and other required vaccinations and have a current certificate of health issued by a USDA-approved veterinarian.
 Pets should wear a name tag bearing the owner’s complete contact information and an imbedded microchip inserted for a permanent identification that brings more lost or strayed dogs and cat’s home than any other identification process.
 The microchip and registration with one of the national dog identification registries readily settles disputes over who rightfully owns the animal.
 See your veterinarian about placing a microchip under the skin of your pet.

 It is not my place to be judgmental on those who choose to stretch the rules a bit to avail themselves and their pets on any commercial flight by claiming the pet to be an emotional-support animal.
 However, being a responsible pet owner most of my life, I would caution us all to consider the fact that airport facilities in general, airport security stations, and airplane cabins are overwhelmed with the numbers of people traveling today on almost every flight.
 It might be useful to take a step back and consider whether this trip for your pet, be it dog, cat, bird, or any other animal is necessary.
 Consider the crowds at airport gates, airport security stations, and limited space in the cabin of most airplanes, and above all, the fact that you may be taking the space of a physically handicapped person who must have their service dog or an emotionally distressed person who relies on their emotional-support animal to help them through a travel crisis.
 These are truly disabled travelers and may need their animal for survival.
 Think about being a concerned humanitarian and a responsible pet owner.
+It might be worth it to take a road trip with your pet, find some tips here at Your RV Lifestyle.

 Sources of valuable information and travel resources can be found at: